top of page

 The Problem with One-Size-Fits-All Prescriptions

+For decades, doctors have prescribed medications using a trial-and-error approach.
+Often, if one medication doesn’t work or causes unwanted side effects, the patient tries another.
+Sometimes, they cycle through multiple drugs before finding the right fit.
 While this method works for some, it can be frustrating, costly, and even dangerous for others.
 Have you ever taken a medication that didn’t seem to help?
-Or worse—one that caused severe side effects?
+Or worse, one that caused severe side effects?
 If so, you're not alone.

 That’s where precision medicine comes in.